Developer(s) – Konami

 Designer – I. Urata

-Essentially a carbon copy of the first game, Castlevania III took the majority of the principle mechanics of the game, and gave it multiple passages, taking away much of the linearity of the first, as well as having a fresh coat of paint in terms of visuals.
-Though it is indeed fractionally more enjoyable than the first game in my opinion, it still had its flaws.
+Essentially a carbon copy of the first game, Castlevania III: Dracula’s Curse took the majority of the principal mechanics of the game, and gave it multiple passages, taking away much of the linearity of the first, as well as having a fresh coat of paint in terms of visuals.
+Though it is indeed fractionally more enjoyable than the first game, in my opinion, it still had its flaws.

 Graphics – 8/10